 As Canadians, we often spend all winter complaining about the cold, then when summer finally comes, we complain about the heat (or the humidity)!
 Regardless of those complaints, we know that most Canadians are more physically active in the summertime.
 With the dog days of summer upon us, we have to watch out for heat-related illnesses.

 Our bodies use various techniques to dispel heat.
 One technique is blood vessel expansion in the skin, called “vasodilation.”
 This means that warm blood is brought to the surface of the skin, and radiation of heat from that blood through the skin cools the body.
 But when you’re dehydrated, vasodilation in the lower body can lead to fainting.

 As the body continues to warm up despite these natural cooling techniques, the heart can begin to beat too quickly, and blood pressure can start to drop.
-This can lead to dizziness, or lightheadedness.
+This can lead to dizziness or lightheadedness.
 The brain starts to malfunction, and you could develop a terrible headache, or become disoriented or confused.
-Vomiting and diarrhea can also occur.
+Vomiting and diarrhoea can also occur.